Mesoamerican Archaeology and Isotopic Sciences Lab

 The lab focuses on stable isotope preparation and analysis of archaeological and modern specimens including bone, teeth, shells, and plants to measure carbon (δ13C), nitrogen (δ15N), sulfur (δ34S), oxygen (δ18O), and strontium (87Sr/86Sr) isotopes.
 We also specialize in sample preparation of carbonized plants, bone, and other organics for radiocarbon dating.

-Lab facilities include both dry- and wet-lab areas for sample storage and preparation with standard laboratory equipment including a fume hood, Millipore NanoPure water purifier, drying oven, freezer, and balances.
-Key equipment for isotope and radiocarbon sample prep includes a Sourvall ST8 centrifuge, Labconco lyophilizer, Barnstead programmable muffle furnace, and a vacuum line for sealing radiocarbon samples prior to combustion (coming 2023).
+Lab facilities include both dry- and wet-lab areas for sample storage and preparation with standard laboratory equipment including a fume hood, Millipore NanoPure water system, Barnstead programmable muffle furnace, drying oven, freezer, and balances.
+Key equipment for isotope and radiocarbon sample prep includes a Sourvall ST8 centrifuge and Labconco lyophilizer.
 Other key infrastructure in the Pitt Anthropology department related to our research includes comparative zooarchaeological collections and Niton portable x-ray fluorescence instrument.

 Dr. Claire Ebert , Assistant Professor of Anthropology

-Claire Ebert is an environmental archaeologist and her work focuses primarily on early farming communities in Mesoamerica.
-She is particularly interested in understanding the role of agriculture resilience to changing ecological, climatic, and social conditions during the Archaic and Formative periods in the Maya region.
+Claire Ebert is an environmental archaeologist focused on early farming communities in Mesoamerica.
+Her research examines how agriculture influenced resilience to changing ecological, climatic, and social conditions during the Archaic and Formative periods in the Maya region, as well as the factors that supported the establishment and growth of early Maya cities.
 You can read more about her ongoing research projects here.

 Olivia is an archaeology PhD student at Pitt, conducting research with the Belize Valley Archaeological Reconnaissance (BVAR) Project.
 She is interested in studying political structure, community, and the role of foodways and ecology on identity and social dynamics in Classic Maya society.